joebew42/ex_chat/README.md

 ### DONE

+- bug: avoid that a client can join twice to a room
 - add a `Supervisor` to supervise all the `ChatRoom` processes
 - use a [registry](https://hexdocs.pm/elixir/master/Registry.html) to name all the `ChatRoom` processes
 - think to rename the websocket endpoint (`ws://localhost:4000/room`), maybe `/chat` or others